Getting Around to Thailand

 By Long-tail Boats

 Long-tail boats are generally ferries that are great Thai trademarks.
 They are long, thin wooden boats powered by diesel engines at the end of a long drive shaft, which is quite noisy on the journey.
-They may take longer hours to get to your destination, but the experience for short distance cruise is interesting and worth trying.
+They may take longer hours to get to your destination, but the experience of short distance cruise is interesting and worth trying.

 What Our Clients Say About Us